AguaClara/aguaclara_tutorial/docs/source/index.rst

 Getting Started
 ===============

-To get started, visit :ref:`installing-software`, or click "Next" at the bottom of the page.
+To get started, visit :ref:`installing-software-introduction`, or click "Next" at the bottom of the page.

 Helpful Links
 =============